Embrace Winter Weight Loss

 Regardless of the time of year, pasture lacks certain trace minerals including copper, zinc and selenium.
 These are all important minerals for your horse’s daily diet.
 Relying on conserved forage and less grazing during winter reduces vitamin E intake, too.
 Soaking forage could also mean that your horse is missing out on good quality protein.
 Effective and well-planned weight loss through feed management will ensure your horse is still receiving all the minerals and good quality feed they need to stay healthy.

 One of the most important weight loss tips for horses is to avoid the extra calories found in bucket feed, without impacting the supply of good nutrition.
 A low calorie fibre feed, such as Hi Fi Lite, can be fed to help horses lose weight over winter whilst still promoting chew time.
-An additional supplement or balancer, such as Dengie Leisure Vits & Mins or Leisure Balancer, will ensure you are supplying a balanced ration.
+An additional supplement or balancer will ensure you are supplying a balanced ration.

 Products From The Dengie Range From That Help With Weight Loss